public class MultiLocation<T extends MachineLocation> extends AbstractLocation implements MachineProvisioningLocation<T>

 }

-public T obtain() throws NoMachinesAvailableException
+init in class AbstractBrooklynObjectpublic T obtain() throws NoMachinesAvailableException

-public T obtain(java.util.Map<?,?> flags) throws NoMachinesAvailableException
+NoMachinesAvailableExceptionpublic T obtain(java.util.Map<?,?> flags) throws NoMachinesAvailableException

-this always tries the first sub-location, moving on the second and subsequent if the first throws NoMachinesAvailableException
+this always tries the first sub-location, moving on the second and subsequent if the first throws NoMachinesAvailableException.

-- Details of the desired machine (e.g. image, size, open ports, etc; some flag support is limited to selected providers).
+(if you want striping across locations, see notes in AvailabilityZoneExtension.)obtain in interface MachineProvisioningLocation<T extends MachineLocation>obtain in interface ProvisioningLocation<T extends MachineLocation>flags - Details of the desired machine (e.g. image, size, open ports, etc; some flag support is limited to selected providers).

-- if there are no machines available in this location (or impls may return null, but that is discouraged)public java.util.List<MachineProvisioningLocation<?>> getSubLocations()
+"callerContext" can be specified to have custom logging and error messages (useful if starting machines in parallel)NoMachinesAvailableException - if there are no machines available in this location (or impls may return null, but that is discouraged)public java.util.List<MachineProvisioningLocation<?>> getSubLocations()

 public MachineProvisioningLocation<T> newSubLocation(java.util.Map<?,?> newFlags)

-Implementers who wish to subclass this provisioning location for additional functionality in a specific cloud can use the relevant implementation of this method as a guide.
+MachineProvisioningLocationImplementers who wish to subclass this provisioning location for additional functionality in a specific cloud can use the relevant implementation of this method as a guide.

-in interface MachineProvisioningLocation<T extends MachineLocation>
+newSubLocation in interface MachineProvisioningLocation<T extends MachineLocation>public void release(T machine)

-.
+MachineProvisioningLocationMachineProvisioningLocation.obtain(Map).
 The tags provided give

 hints about the machine required.
 The provisioning-location could be configured to